JanSharp/VRCChalkboard/VFXTargetGun/notes.md

   random might be a bit harder? hmm, yea that's tricky because up isn't actually up. forward is up. wait actually we have 2 transforms to play with, we can rotate the second one where up is actually up oh right, we don't. the inner transform is for the user to adjust rotation however they want. so we have a single transform
-- is the first time a non loop effect gets used broken?
-In that it ends up getting teleported for the second one instead of making a new one?
-  VRCInstantiate is just broken.
-There is no other explanation.
-All my references are correct, it works the second time you use it so that confirms it, but when modifying the position and rotation of the newly instantiated object right after it was created it behaves as if it was still referring to the old object.
-There is nothing I can do except blame VRChat and then hopefully find a workaround at some point
 - preview selected effect at current target location
 - flip selected effect text to the other side when held in the left hand
 - sync looping effects for late joiners